Carola Schouten: Political career

+In 2022, she introduced the Future Pensions Act into law.

+In July 2024, Schouten was nominated to become the mayor of Rotterdam, succeeding Ahmed Aboutaleb.
+She was sworn in on 10 October 2024.

 Personal life

-Schouten is single with a child and is a member of the Reformed Churches in the Netherlands (Liberated).
+Schouten is single with a child and is a member of the Dutch Reformed Churches (previously the Reformed Churches in the Netherlands (Liberated)).
 She lives in Rotterdam.
 Her younger sister Marjan van der Meij-Schouten is a member of the municipal council of Altena, like her older sister on behalf of the Christian Union.